leevitukia/image-sharing-platform/README.md

    FLASK_SECRET_KEY=secret_key
    ```
 7. Apply the schema to the database you created with `psql -d db_name -f "schema.sql"` or another method.
-8. Install FFmpeg and make sure that it's accessible through the terminal.
-Haven't tested this on other operating systems but on Windows placing the executable in the src directory is enough.
+8. Install FFmpeg and make sure that it's accessible through the terminal. `sudo apt install ffmpeg`  (If you're using Windows make sure that it's accessible via PATH)
+9. cd to the 'src' directory
-9. Start a local server with `flask run`
+10. Start a local server by running `python index.py`